mattangebert/git-learning/README.md

 -  e - manually edit the current hunk
 -  ? - print help

-(?)
-What are some potential traps/mistakes.
+:question: What are some potential traps/mistakes.
 Which things can't be "easily" partially committed?

 ### Exercise Conflicts
 Merge conflicts can occur when 2 different sources try to apply changes at the "same" place.